automl/auto-sklearn/doc/index.rst

 *auto-sklearn* frees a machine learning user from algorithm selection and hyperparameter tuning.
 It leverages recent advantages in *Bayesian optimization*, *meta-learning* and *ensemble construction*.
-Learn more about the technology behind *auto-sklearn* by reading a paper we just published at the `NIPS 2015 <http://papers.nips.cc/paper/5872-efficient-and-robust-automated-machine-learning.pdf>`_ .
+Learn more about the technology behind *auto-sklearn* by reading this paper published at the `NIPS 2015 <http://papers.nips.cc/paper/5872-efficient-and-robust-automated-machine-learning.pdf>`_ .